• Facebook

 A loaf of pumpkin chocolate chip bread.

-My family goes crazy for this pumpkin bread, it’s moist, full of flavor and is so easy even my 7 year olds can make it!
+My family goes crazy for this pumpkin bread.
+It’s moist, full of flavor and is so easy even my 7 year old twins can make it!
 It’s the perfect dessert or after school snack.

 Pumpkin Chocolate Chip Bread Video